X-croot/MineFlood/README.md

 You also define a minimum and maximum size (in bytes).
 Each packet will randomly choose a size in that range, making traffic look unpredictable and realistic.

-🔁 Threading

-The tool supports multithreading.
-Up to 10 threads are recommended for stable performance.

-In practical tests, just 2 threads sending packets of 50–100 bytes were sufficient to crash a standard home router — showing how lightweight yet powerful the tool can be.

 📁 File Descriptions